 Day | Times |

 Two miles south east of Chorley.
-Jct 27 M6 or jct 8 M61 approaching Chorley on A6, follow signs for town centre, then signs for Cowling & Rivington.
-From A6 south turn right at 1st roundabout, right at Morrisons Supermarket.
-Up Brooke Street, take Cowling Brow, approx 0.25m garden on right-hand side.
+Jct 27 M6 or jct 8 M61, approaching Chorley on A6, follow signs for town centre, then signs for Cowling and Rivington.
+From A6 south turn right at first roundabout, right at Morrisons supermarket.
+Up Brooke Street, take Cowling Brow, approx 0.25m, garden on right-hand side.

 Chorley's popular markets date back to 1498 with the most popular market day being a…